kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 categories: [HTBAcademy]
 tags: [CPTS]
 ---
 Attacking Enterprise Networks is the final module for the HackTheBox Certified Penetration Tester Specialist career pathway.
-It attempts to combine all of the concepts that the student has learned from all of the previous modules and also best emulates the 10-day penetration test examination the student is expected to take after completing said modules.
-Other security professionals have said that the best way to take this module is to attempt it blind as a black-box penetration test, not reading any of the questions for hints and only working off of the given domain name and ip address to find all of the flags in the simulated Active Directory domain.
+It attempts to combine all of the concepts that the student has learned from all of the previous modules and best emulates the 10-day penetration test examination expected to be taken after completing said modules.
+Other security professionals state that an effective way to prepare for the examination is to attempt this module blind as a black-box penetration test, only working off of the given domain name and ip address to find all of the flags in the simulated Active Directory domain.

 Credit to Yerald Leiva on YouTube for his voiceless walkthrough which helped me navigate this box.
-This is the first full-scale blackbox engagement that I attempted blind, but whenever I got stuck his videos helped me on further tuning my methodology.
+This is the first full-scale blackbox engagement that I ever attempted, and whenever I got stuck his videos helped me on further tuning my methodology.

 ## First Flag